 Lord Hanuman is known as an incarnation of Lord Shiva OR Rudra Avatar

 After Vishnu agreed to be born as a man to defeat Ravana, Brahma felt that he would need help, so he asked Shiva to take on an avatar as well.
-Shiva decided to born as Hanuman, the son of Vayu the wind god and the Apsara Anjana, who was born on earth as a vanara princess due to a curse from Durvasa Rishi.
+Shiva decided to be born as Hanuman, the son of Vayu the wind god, and the Apsara Anjana, who was born on earth as a Vanara princess due to a curse from Durvasa Rishi.

 As a child, Hanuman was very mischievous.
 One time, soon after he was born, Hanuman attacked the sun thinking it was a piece of fruit, and when the sun ran away, he kept on chasing it!
 Despite being naughty as a young monkey, Hanuman was extremely loyal and courageous.

 Hanuman’s best friend Sugriva was the brother of Vali, the king of Kishkindha, the land of the monkeys.
 Through a misunderstanding, Vali chased Sugriva out of Kishkindha and exiled him.
 Hanuman was the only one to accompany Sugriva in his exile.
 Hanuman showed just as much loyalty, if not more, to Rama as he did to Sugriva.

 When Rama met Hanuman during his search for Sita, the two became instant friends.
 They were supposed to become instant friends as the event was pre-planned by supreme gods.
 Hanuman was the one responsible for locating Sita and telling her not to lose hope, that Rama was coming for her.

 During the battle between Rama and Ravana, Rama’s army was badly injured and many were killed.
 Upon seeing the devastation, Hanuman left to find a life-restoring herb called “Sanjeevani Booti” located on a far-off mountain, Dronagiri range of the Himalayas in Uttarakhand.